 I don't have very strong opinions on the relative effectiveness of MIRI and FHI at this time.

 Large donation to the Centre for Effective Altruism, supporting efforts to grow the effective altruism community.

-edit: Since I've written this, the mix of my private information about CEA has shifted, and I'm no longer as positive on them as I was.
+edit: Since I've written this, some of the information about CEA has gone out of date, and I'm no longer as positive on them as I was.
 As my DAF allocations were delayed for various logistical reasons, I have the ability to donate slightly differently than I planned to do here, as discussed below.

 If you're coming from the future to read this, probably talk to me before updating too strongly on this section.

 Of all of the meta-EA organizations, I've had the most extensive personal contact with present or soon-to-be officers and employees of CEA.
 I mention this not because I find it a good way to choose an organization to support, but to contextualize it when I claim: They include some of the most thoughtful, effective, clear-minded people I could hope to have working on growing the EA community.

 Promoting effective altruism is no worthy goal for its own sake, but I believe (based largely on conversations with people I trust -- about both general considerations and specific projects) that there are significant returns to be had in supporting the growth of the movement now, and that CEA has the organizational capacity to (1) deploy funding to resolve obstacles tying up significantly larger sources of funding and sources of value and (2) effectively reach potentially sympathetic people not yet aligned with EA.

 My expectation (formed on my own guesses and rough calculations) is that, within 18 months, the bulk of the dollars that I donate to CEA will be applied to create opportunities for EA projects or fix problems tying up value to EA projects of significantly greater worth than direct support would have counterfactually accomplished.

 My CEA donation includes donations of $1,000 and $200 I made as part of Facebook's Giving Tuesday promotion.